Azure-Samples/graphrag-accelerator/frontend/README.md

 ### 2. Populate the deploy parameters

-Before running the `deploy.sh` script, please fill out the `frontend_deploy.parameters.json` file with the required values described below.
+Please fill out `frontend/frontend_deploy.parameters.json` with the required values described below.

-1. Open the `frontend_deploy.parameters.json` file located in the `frontend` directory.
-2. Replace the placeholder values with the actual values for the following required variables, you may also define variables which are optional in the json file if you wish to override default values:
+1. Replace the placeholder values with actual values for the following required variables, you may also add optional variables in the json file if you wish to override the default values:

 | Variable Name        | Required | Example                                | Description                                                     |
 | :------------------- | :------- | :------------------------------------- | :-------------------------------------------------------------- |